-Parents have the choice of participating in our daily lunch option on a subscription basis or packing lunch from home.
+Parents are responsible for sending in their child's lunch each day.
 Every classroom is equipped with a microwave and teachers are able to heat lunch items when requested.
 Snacks are donated weekly on a rotating basis by the families in your child's class.
 When it is your family's turn to bring in snacks, you will provide enough snacks for all of the children in the class to eat for the week.
-For example, if your child has 12 children in their classroom, you would bring snacks just once every 12 weeks for all 12 children.
+For example, if your child has 12 children in their classroom, you would bring snack just once every 12 weeks for all 12 children.
 (Full day classes eat a morning and afternoon snack.)
 A detailed list of snack ideas can be found on our website under the Parent Resources tab.
 We ask that snack items be free of any artificial ingredients and contain no more than 8 grams of added sugar per serving.
 Your child's teacher will notify you of any classroom allergies.

 What can children do during nap time if they are no longer napping?

 We encourage parents to assist their child in packing a bag containing quiet activities to engage in during rest time.
 This could include small books or manipulative activities.
 We do not encourage electronics or activities that make noise.